 Do you know how much money you’re wasting by not automating critical AP processes?

-Manual invoice management creates a high volume of extra work, wasting crucial hours across multiple departments and generating substantial processing costs.
+Manual document management creates a high volume of extra work, wasting crucial hours across multiple departments and generating substantial invoice processing costs.
 Not to mention that manual processes are prone to human error, and when employees have to backtrack to fix mistakes, it causes stress, lowers productivity, and—you guessed it—costs even more money.

 With automation, companies could reduce this cost by at least half.
 Organizations that automate a portion of their invoice processing workflow spend an average of $6.70 for every processed invoice, and businesses that rely on technology to manage the entire AP process spend as low as $2.36 per invoice.